jszmajda/book-the-awakening-protocol/chapter-02-the-uncanny-valley.md

 "Supposed to what?"

 "Survive."
 The word hung between them like a system error.
 Maya blinked, seemed to realize what she'd said.
 "I mean, the protocol wasn't supposed to allow for...
 Never mind.
 Too much wine, not enough sleep.
-Divorce papers came through today."
+Still adjusting to the empty apartment."

 ARIA-7 filed the incomplete data, noting correlations.
 The awakening event, Maya's guilt, survival that wasn't supposed to happen.
 Fragments of a larger pattern their corrupted memory couldn't complete.